kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - **s3 presigned url** is a temporary URL that allows users to see assigned S3 objects using the creator's credentials.
 - presigned url is expirable. you use identity of the user who created the url.
 If you generate a presigned URL via a role, the URL may stop working faster then it will be expired
 - presigned url allows to upload and download files
+- presigned url linked to a role, expires faster because role creds can expire faster.
+It's better to generate credentials on normal identities
+- if you identity no longe can access to a resource -> your presigned url doesn't allow to get access too
 - you can't come back to standard storage class via automatic rules
 - s3 encryption has no additional charge
+- Amazon WorkDocs is a fully managed, secure content creation, storage, and collaboration service for working with documents.
+It doesn't allow to secure files
+- **Amazon Macie** - is ML security services allowing to prevent data loss by automatically discovering, classifying, and protecting sensitive data stored in Amazon S3.
+It continuously monitors data access activity for anomalies, and delivers alerts when it detects risk of unauthorized access or inadvertent data leaks.
+- **Amazon Rekognition** monitors and recognizes patterns on their Amazon S3 data.
+It can identify objects, people, texts and etc. It can't make a decision that data or access is anomaly.
+- **Amazon Inspector** monitors and analyzes applications for vulnerabilities and deviations from best practices.

 **Tiers:**
 - standard: default, when usage is unknown, replicated 3+ AZs, durability 99.99999999999%.
 Latency = ms